valr/stuffs/sublime-text/plugin/PanelSwitch/README.md

-- create a new 'PanelSwitch' package directory:
+# Panel Switch Plugin

+## Installation

+Copy the plugin directory in the sublime text package directory:
 ~/.config/sublime-text-3/Packages/PanelSwitch

-- copy the file 'panel_switch.py' in the package directory

-- create a key binding to call the plugin:
-  { "keys": ["ctrl+shift+o"], "command": "panel_switch" }
+## Configuration

+If required, adapt the settings and key bindings in the menu: Preferences → Package Settings

+## Usage

+Each key press (defined in the key bindings) will switch to the next panel.